tinafletcher/tinafletcher.github.io/_posts/2020-8-5-My-new-resume.md

 People I want to be around
 ---
 I work hard, but I'm not perfect and I don't know everything.
-I want to be around people who:
-+ Appreciate my hard work, and work hard themselves
-+ Have opinions and perspectives that differ from my own, and who help me to learn, grow, and improve
+I want to be around people who appreciate my hard work, and work hard themselves.
+I also want to spend time with people who have opinions and perspectives that differ from my own, and who help me to learn, grow, and improve.

 Some things I'm interested in
 ---
 + Software Development (risk management, strategies to improve quality)
 + Sustainability (environmental, financial, health/lifestyle)

+What's next?
+---
+Use this information as a guide to assess current and future career situations, to help me capitalize on my strengths, and to maintain focus on what's most important to me.
+If I were *actually* to use this as a resume, I'd also want to summarize my past work experiences and things I've learned from them.
+Maybe that could be a good idea for my next blog post.